 Descending from High Camp

-We return to Talkeetna and enjoy a celebratory team meal.
+We load up the planes and return to Talkeetna to enjoy a hot shower and celebratory team meal.
 Overnight at the Talkeetna Motel.

 Returning to Base Camp